Graded matrix factorizations of size two and reduction: Graded matrix factorizations for invertible polynomials

 Let $f(x,y,z)$ be a weighted homogeneous deformation of an invertible polynomial in three variables.
 We shall associate Dolgachev numbers to $f$.
 This is done as follows.
 Let $R_f:=\CC[x,y,z]/(f)$.
 Let $r \geq 3$, $A=(\alpha_1, \ldots , \alpha_r)$ and let $\bm{\lambda}=(\lambda_3, \ldots , \lambda_r)$ be an $(r-2)$-tuple of complex numbers with $\lambda_3=1$, $\lambda_i\neq \lambda_j$ for $i \neq j$, $i,j=3, \ldots, r$.
 Let $R_{A,\bm{\lambda}}$ be the ring associated to the weighted projective line corresponding to the tuple of numbers $A=(\alpha_1, \ldots , \alpha_r)$ \cite{GL}, namely the factor algebra

 where $I_{\bm{\lambda}}$ is the ideal generated by the polynomials

 We shall consider a classification of weighted homogeneous deformations of invertible polynomials according to the classification of invertible polynomials in three variables in \cite{ET}.
-In each type, two of the three monomials are replaced by a product of $m$ terms involving parameters $(\lambda_3, \ldots , \lambda_{m+2})$. \begin{definition} The {\em Dolgachev numbers} of a weighted homogeneous deformation $f$ of an invertible polynomial is the $(m+2)$-tuple ($m \geq 1$) of numbers $A=(\alpha_1,\alpha_2, \underbrace{\alpha_3, \ldots, \alpha_3}_m)$ defined by the embedding $R_f \hookrightarrow R_{A,\bm{\lambda}}$ given by Table~\ref{TabGenerator}. \end{definition}
+In each type except V, two of the three monomials are replaced by a product of $m$ terms involving parameters $(\lambda_3, \ldots , \lambda_{m+2})$.
+In the case of type V, we set $m=1$.